pulp-platform/pulpissimo/README.md

 The PULP and PULPissimo platforms are highly hierarchical and the Git repositories for the various IPs follow the hierarchy structure to keep maximum flexibility.
-Most of the complexity of the IP updating system are hidden behind the `update-ips` and `generate-scripts` Python scripts, or the bender software;
+Most of the complexity of the IP updating system are hidden behind the bender software, or the `update-ips` and `generate-scripts` Python scripts;
 however, a few details are important to know:
 - Do not assume that the `master` branch of an arbitrary IP is stable; many internal IPs could include unstable changes at a certain point of their